jazzband/django-dbbackup/docs/upgrade.rst

 dbrestore
 ~~~~~~~~~

-``--backup-extension`` has been removed, DBBackup should automaticaly
+``--backup-extension`` has been removed, DBBackup should automatically
 know the appropriate file.

 Listing from this command, ``--list``, has been removed in favor of